synnea/ci-ifd-lead/dashboards/dashboards.md

 ### Seeing cross-filtered data with print_filter.js

-What happens if you try to console.log crossfiltered data?
+What happens if you try to try to console.log your average crossfiltered data?

 &nbsp;
 ![consolelog](https://github.com/synnea/ci-ifd-lead/blob/master/dashboards/images/consolelogdim.PNG)